Trietptm-on-Coding-Algorithms/VVM/README.md

 Instruction set
 ---------------

-Up until now, all the operations are executed on integers(hence the I\* prefix).
+Up until now, all the operations are executed on integers.

 *Operations overview*:

 * ENTRY - Specifies an entry point for the routine by its index.

-* IADD - Adds the two items to each other that are on top of the stack and stores the result on top of the stack.
+* ADD - Adds the two items to each other that are on top of the stack and stores the result on top of the stack.

-* ISUB - Subtracts the two items from each other that are on top of the stack and stores the result on top of the stack.
+* SUB - Subtracts the two items from each other that are on top of the stack and stores the result on top of the stack.

-* IMULT - Multiplies the two items to each other that are on top of the stack and stores the result on top of the stack.
+* MULT - Multiplies the two items to each other that are on top of the stack and stores the result on top of the stack.

-* IDIV - Performs a division operation to the two items that are on top of the stack and stores the result on top of the stack.
+* DIV - Performs a division operation to the two items that are on top of the stack and stores the result on top of the stack.

-* IMOD - Performs a modulo operation to the two items that are on top of the stack and stores the result on top of the stack.
+* MOD - Performs a modulo operation to the two items that are on top of the stack and stores the result on top of the stack.

-* ILT - Checks whether the item on top of the stack is greater than the item below it and stores a boolean on top of the stack.
+* LT - Checks whether the item on top of the stack is greater than the item below it and stores a boolean on top of the stack.

-* IEQ - Checks whether the item on top of the stack is equal to the item below it and stores a boolean on top of the stack.
+* EQ - Checks whether the item on top of the stack is equal to the item below it and stores a boolean on top of the stack.

-* IGT - Checks whether the item on top of the stack is smaller than the item below it and stores a boolean on top of the stack.
+* GT - Checks whether the item on top of the stack is smaller than the item below it and stores a boolean on top of the stack.

-* ILEQ - Checks whether the item on top of the stack is smaller than or equal to the item below it and stores a boolean on top of the stack.
+* LEQ - Checks whether the item on top of the stack is smaller than or equal to the item below it and stores a boolean on top of the stack.

-* IGEQ - Checks whether the item on top of the stack is greater than or equal to the item below it and stores a boolean on top of the stack.
+* GEQ - Checks whether the item on top of the stack is greater than or equal to the item below it and stores a boolean on top of the stack.

 * BR - Jumps to the instruction that is provided as an argument.